You’ve got a content marketing strategy, but is it working?

 First, analysis can help you define, set, and eventually measure your content and goals.

 How can analysis help you figure out what SEO goals you want to set?
 When you’re first starting out, most of your goals will be speculative, or based on preliminary forms of research like market research or competitive research.
-But once you get rolling, you’ll have access to far more in-depth and brand-specific pools of data, which can tell you exactly how your content is performing.
+But once you get rolling, you’ll have access to far more in-depth and brand-specific pools of data, which can tell you exactly how your content and SEO is performing.
 Here, you’ll be able to see where your strengths and weaknesses are; for example, if you see that your conversion rates are at an all-time high, but your traffic is lackluster, you can adjust your goals to focus on attracting more traffic.
 You’ll also have a baseline for comparison here; if you know you’re getting 1,000 website visitors a month with your current strategy, 1,200 next month is a pretty realistic target.

 Experimentation in marketing is vital to the long-term success of your campaign.
 If you keep things too consistent or predictable, your campaign will end up becoming stagnant.
 Experiments, however, are risky; conceptually, you might identify them as strong opportunities for development, but in practice they may see very different results.
 Analytics is your tool to find out which of your experiments are working and which ones aren’t.